Jim Gray (computer scientist): Research

 Gray pursued his career primarily working as a researcher and software designer at a number of industrial companies, including IBM, Tandem Computers, and DEC.
 He joined Microsoft in 1995 and was a Technical Fellow for the company (Note: See) until he was lost at sea in 2007.

 Gray contributed to several major database and transaction processing systems.
-IBM's System R was the precursor of the SQL relational databases that have become a standard throughout the world.
+At IBM's San Jose Research Laboratory he worked on System R, the prototype relational database system that introduced SQL and became the basis for later commercial relational products.
+He subsequently worked on transaction processing at Tandem Computers and DEC.
 For Microsoft, he worked on TerraServer-USA and Skyserver.

 Roger Sippl described Gray as among the "technical gods in this industry", widely respected as a neutral arbiter on standards committees.
 His best-known achievements include: